isseclab-udayton/MyWebGuard-AntiFingerprinting/research-notes/fingerprinting-information/physical-link-based-fingerprinting.md

 - Timestamp is used as the _relative path_ of the image resources
   - Different paths are generated each time, and there is no such image resource path named by the timestamp
   - Thus, the website always returns an error, and time of delay can be obtained by catching the onerror evernts
-- The time delay to 11 well-know websites is collected
+- The time delay to 11 well-know websites (domains?) is collected
 - IMPORTANT: The ping() core method is called every 800ms for each webpage.
 This must be what they refer to as the optimal "window" which they fail to clarify as a unit of time or not...
   - However, each time a particular ip is pinged, the url is changed to the current time of the ping.
   - IDEA: use currentTarget or target event listener property
   - [currentTarget](https://www.w3schools.com/jsref/event_currenttarget.asp) _This is likely the one to use_
   - [target](https://www.w3schools.com/jsref/event_target.asp)
+- They discuss pinging well known third-party sites: Facebook, Twitter, etc.

 # How it works